-During her studies with the University of Alberta through Keyano College in Fort McMurray, she worked with the Keyano College Foundation and quickly developed a deep passion for charitable work.
-She shares a passion for making a difference in the lives of others through connecting with people and maintaining a culture of continuous improvement.
+During her studies with the University of Alberta through Keyano College in Fort McMurray, she worked with the Keyano College Foundation and quickly developed a deep passion for charitable work and making a difference in the lives of others through connecting with people and maintaining a culture of continuous improvement.

-She has had the privilege of working with the Canadian Red Cross, Science Alberta Foundation, Canadian Cancer Society, and Keyano College.
-All the while building excellent relationships with community, corporate leaders, being a sincere advocate and advancing organizations mission, goals, objectives and brand.
+She has had the privilege of working with the Canadian Red Cross, Science Alberta Foundation, Canadian Cancer Society, and Keyano College, while building excellent relationships with community and corporate leaders.

-Her thirst for continuous life learning and love for the outdoors has brought Yvonne to Lethbridge to share in the vision of a healthy, vibrant and thriving watershed in southern Alberta.
-In her off time spends her time hiking with her dogs and enjoying all the beauty nature has to offer.
+Her thirst for lifelong learning and love for the outdoors has brought Yvonne to Lethbridge and in her time off, goes hiking with her dogs and enjoys all the beauty nature has to offer.

 Education Program Manager